smkamaldar/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 What will be the output of this code.
 Explain your answer in 50 words or less.

+beacuse x is a global variable then we can access to it so console.log(f1()) will output 10, but y is a local variable, so we will face undefiened.

 ## Question 3

 Take a look at the following code: